janlv/cads-fmi-demo/README.md

   lives solely on the FMU-generation edge.

-The remaining Docker/compose helpers are kept for parity with previous demos, but the focus is now on workflow-driven execution using FMUs you provide (drop them under `fmu/models/`) and YAML workflows you define under `workflows/`.
+The remaining Docker/compose helpers are kept for parity with previous demos, but the focus is now on workflow-driven execution using FMUs you supply and YAML workflows you define.

 ---